-Proceed to the sunlight and face the light or a light source like a bulb to see if the helmet automatically switches to a darkening-mode.
+Proceed to the sunlight and face the light of a light source like a bulb to see if the helmet automatically switches to a darkening mode.

-The purpose of this procedure is to know for sure if the new replacement battery is working.
+The purpose of this procedure is to know for sure if the new weldingmaniac08-20nt battery is working.